 "Without adjusting for this extra time, our calendar would gradually fall out of sync with the astronomical seasons, causing a significant drift over the years.

 "To counter this misalignment, the leap year system adds an extra day to the calendar every four years.
-This adjustment is made by extending February to 29 days.
+So we make this adjustment by extending February to 29 days.

 "This seemingly simple solution of adding a day every four years is refined further in the Gregorian calendar, the most widely used calendar system today."